acamaras0/init/README.md

 22. Find the command that add a new local user
 23. Explain how connect yourself as new user.
 (With graphic session and ssh session)
 24. Find the command that list all packages

+Scripting directory:

+1. Write a script which displays only the login, UID and Path of each entry of the /etc/passwd file.
+2. Write a script which delete an ACTIVE user on the VM.
+3. Three’s a Charm.
+Write a script of you choice.